- How long after becoming disabled should I wait to file a claim?

-- I Am Disabled and receiving workers’ compensation benefits.
-Can I apply for Social Security disability benefits?
+- If I am receiving workers’ compensation benefits, can I apply for Social Security Disability benefits?

 You should not wait at all.
 Because the process of obtaining disability benefits can be a very long one, you should file a claim as soon as it becomes apparent that you have a physical or mental impairment that will prevent you from working for a period of at least one year.
 While a minor illness or injury may not result in disability under Social Security standards, the worsening of a serious, chronic condition may be an indication that you may be approaching the time in which you will be unable to maintain productive work.
 If you believe you are nearing that point, you should consider filing a claim, even if you are still performing some work.